shamesjen/tp/docs/DeveloperGuide.md

     * Cons: May have performance issues in terms of memory usage.
 * **Alternative:** Update the assignment list of the existing person object.
     * Pros: Will use less memory since we are not recreating a person object.
-    * Cons: Person become mutable, which might be challenging to test and ensure correctness as the state changes constantly.
+    * Cons: Person becomes mutable, which might be challenging to test and ensure correctness as the state changes constantly.

 **Aspect: How to handle duplicate Assignments:**